Here’s where the next billion UPI users will come from

 And then there's the entire feature phone base.
 “This is perhaps the toughest of the cohorts to chase, but there's a whopping 300 million users here,” Pasumarthi noted.

-One underlying problem statement while building products for the under-served cohorts is ensuring that they get onboarded on to the digital payments ecosystem in a safe and secure manner with minimal risk of fraud.
+Nidhi then touched upon the products or services that can be introduced to drive the adoption of digital payments among new cohorts.
+She said,’’ For the under-served cohorts the important thing is to ensure that they get onboarded on to the digital payments ecosystem in a safe and secure manner with minimal risk of fraud.’’

 Gulrajani then went on to speak about ensuring user trust in digital transactions.